lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Advanced-routing-quiz/README.md

 ### Question 2

 Return a `true` or `false` to answer this question:
-If you have a many to many relationship between your models like `Restaurant` and `Review` (belongs_to :restaurant), do you always have to nest all your routes for `Review` in `Restaurant`?
+If you have a one to many relationship between your models like `Restaurant` and `Review` (belongs_to :restaurant), do you always have to nest all your routes for `Review` in `Restaurant`?

 ### Question 3